Neloop/JJCron/jjcron-rm/README.md

 - All drawback from **JJCron** are inherited here...

 ## More information
-If you are interested enough read `JJCronRM` wiki pages [here](https://github.com/JJCron/JJCronRM/wiki) and start using it!
+If you are interested enough read `JJCronRM` wiki pages [here](https://github.com/Neloop/JJCron/wiki) and start using it!

 ## Contribution
 This project is open for contribution for anyone who want to make it better.
 All feasible pull requests will be merged.

 ## License
-JJCronRM is and always will be licensed under [MIT license](LICENSE)
+JJCronRM is licensed under [MIT license](LICENSE)